superKoder/picdedupe/README.md

+**WARNING** This is very, very early work.
+It is probably **not useful** to you at this point.

 # picdedupe

-This is very, very early work.
-It is probably **not useful** to you at this point.

-Eventually, this will become a macOS-only(!)
-Python script with two ways to use it:

-## Usage 1: Fingerprinting / Indexing

-In this first usage, it will "fingerprint" a large number of pictures or movies.
-It does this by a combination of a fast file hash (e.g. MD5 or SHA1) and Spotlight metadata.
-It writes the result in a single images.json file.

-Consequetive runs over the same files should finish a lot quicker.
-As it uses an existing images.json to detect changes.
-So it can skip work on unchanged files.

-If, however, you want to re-fingerprint everything, you can simply remove the picdedupe.json file.

-## Usage 2: Detecting Dupes & Similar Images

-Using the same picdeduper.json file (created by usage 1), it can check another folder structure of candidate images (e.g. new pics from your camera).

-If it finds a perfect dupe, it will drop the new file (by moving it into a subfolder called ./_DUPES)

-If it finds a very similar image, based on things like the resolution, the GPS location, the camera, etc... it can act on that in several ways:
+A command line tool (as well as a re-usable library) to aid in dealing with a large number of incoming pictures (e.g. from a camera or phone), before adding them to your collection.

+Imagine you have one or more nicely kept collections of pictures (e.g. your family pics).
+Now imagine you want to find an SD card, or you want to back up your iPhone.
+You would want to add some of these pictures to your collection.
+But you probably don't want to add all pictures.

+picdedupe can help with these common problems:

+- Do I already have this exact file?
+- Do I even want to consider (accidental) screenshots?
-  - If it is a better version of the same image (e.g. an HEIC for a JPEG, or a
+- Do I have a better/worse version of this file? (e.g. RAW or .heic versus .jpg)
-    higher resolution version), it can replace the original (by renaming it,
-    e.g. filename.heic.jpg or filename_small.jpg, and moving it into a subfolder
-    called ./_SIMILAR as filename.heic.jpg)

-  - If it is a worse version, it will leave the original and treat this one as
-    the lesser version in ./_SIMILAR

-  - If it detects a movie of a picture (e.g. Apple's Live Photo), it will move the two together and name them appropriately (e.g. filename.jpg.mov).

-  - If it detects a RAW of a .jpg, it will name it appropriately and put them
-    together as well.
+- Do I have a very similar picture? (e.g. same event, same place, same angle)
+- ...

+In addition, picdedupe is aware of common propoerties:

+- Series that belong together (e.g. taken on the same day, at the same location)
+- Files that represent 1 picture (e.g. RAW + .jpg, or .heic + .jpg)
+- Files that represent a Live Photo (e.g. .mov + .jpg)
+- ...

+YOU choose! (indiviually, or set defaults)

+- Should dupes be removed?
+- Should .heic pictures replace .jpg versions?
+- Should .mov files under 3 sec be removed if there is no .jpg to attach it to?
+- Should RAW files be kept no matter what?
+- ...

+And much, much more!

+- You can expand picdedupe with your own `Fixits`.
+- Everything is modular; you could write another frontend.
+- You can misuse it on purpose (e.g. as an indexer, or to find dupes within your collection)

 **WARNING:** THIS IS NOT READY TO BE USED BY ANYONE.